LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 indicator: messaging
 ---

-If you want more control and customization on your conversational experience, you may use the [AskMaven APIs](maven-askmaven-overview.html) from a concierge bot or LOB app to ask Maven about the next best action for a set of conditions.
+If you want more control and customization on your conversational experience, you may use the [Recommendation APIs](maven-askmaven-overview.html) from a concierge bot or LOB app to ask Maven about the next best action for a set of conditions.
 This is appropriate if:

 - You already have a concierge bot that handles branded greetings, intents, and dialogs